-These Top Sirloin Steak Caprese Skewers with Walnut Pesto are truly delicious and so easy to make.
+These Top Sirloin Steak Tips with Caprese Skewers and Walnut Pesto are truly delicious and so easy to make.
 Full of flavor, protein and your favorite herbs and veggies!
-These keto friendly steak skewers combine homemade walnut pesto, top sirloin steak, fresh mozzarella, tomatoes and onions for a truly delicious meal.
+These keto friendly steak tips with skewers combine homemade walnut pesto, top sirloin steak, fresh mozzarella, tomatoes and onions for a truly delicious meal.
 Make these keto and low carb skewers for a tasty dinner!

 We hope you find this recipe to easy and approachable.
 If you have extra top sirloin steak around after making this, try this salad!
 Do let us know if there's something on our website that you'd like to see, so we can get in the kitchen and create it!